 You can Add another expression to your filter set, and can build more complex filters if you Add a set.
-A filter set simply consists of several filter expressions, and an option to apply All or Any of them.
-For example, the two-expression filter set below, using the Any option, would show all the parishes of Stockton deanery as well as the Upper Skerne parish.
+A filter set simply consists of several filter expressions, and an option to apply all or any of them.
+For example, the two-expression filter set below, using the any option, would show all the parishes of Stockton deanery as well as the parish of Etherley.